credbull/credbull-defi/spikes/spike-layer-zero/packages/foundry/contracts/StargateUSDCBridge.md

 The `StargateUSDCBridge` contract facilitates cross-chain transfers of USDC tokens using the Stargate protocol.
 It allows users to transfer USDC from the current chain to a specified destination chain seamlessly.

-## Prerequisites

-- **Stargate Protocol**: An omnichain protocol built on top of LayerZero that enables users and dApps to transfer native assets cross-chain while accessing unified liquidity pools with instant guaranteed finality.

-- **USDC Token**: A widely used stablecoin pegged to the US Dollar, operating as an ERC20 token on Ethereum and available on multiple blockchains.

 ## Contract Details

 ### Interfaces